 Finally, in the multi-tenant environment, the VMs are divided into groups of tenants.
 The VMs of a tenant are assumed to communicate only between themselves, and possibly with hosts outside of the data center, but not with VMs of other tenants.
 This is logical, since they belong to different applications.
 It also makes sense for security isolation.
-Therefore, VMs typically only communicate with a small number of other VMs [7,16,18].
+Therefore, VMs typically only communicate with a small number of other VMs [11], [27], [28].
 We will leverage this assumption in the paper to reduce the amount of information that needs to be stored in the resolution tables.
-For simplicity, we only focus on internal VM-to-VM communication in this paper, and neglect the communications to hosts outside of the data center.
+For simplicity, we start by focusing on internal VM-to-VM communication in this paper, and neglect the communications to hosts outside of the data center.
+We later discuss how the inter-tenant communication support can be implemented with our approach.

-4. SMART ADDRESS LEARNING (SAL)
+IV.
+SMART ADDRESS LEARNING (SAL)